 - Brussel Sprouts

 Keep your cannabutter in an airtight container to prevent spoilage.
 In the refrigerator, your properly stored cannabutter should last a few weeks, in the freezer, up to around 6 months.

 How to Make Cannabutter Stronger

 If you’re a more experienced consumer, you should consider using cannabis concentrates to make your final product stronger.
 You can infuse hundreds of milligrams at a time into butter with each gram of decarbed material.
-Concentrate usually lies somewhere between 80-90% THCA, yielding a whopping 800-900 mgs of THC once activated.
+Concentrate usually lies somewhere between 80-90% THC post-decarb, yielding a whopping 800-900 mgs of THC once activated.
 You can also add a bit of decarbed concentrate to a previously infused cannabutter mixture to “infusion boost” it further.

 Common Pot Infused Butter Questions

 Yes, but don’t.
 Seriously, don’t.
 Without activating your material, you’ll only activate a few cannabinoids here and there during the cooking and baking process, if that.
 It’s a colossal waste of money, and should not be done unless you’re interested in the health properties of THCA or CBDA, which are also found in less expensive plant parts like cannabis fan leaves.
 Fan leaves are a much more economical consumption option if you’re looking for THCA, otherwise, please decarboxylate your material to make pot butter!

 Easily!
 Decarboxylate your cannabis in the FX, Mini or Nova using the Concentrate and Infusion Sleeve for mess-free cleanup.
 Infuse your butter or ghee into the decarbed material by running another cycle in the Nova, or pressing the Infusion setting on the FX or Mini.
 No need to strain – just refrigerate, then enjoy your THC butter.
 You just learned how to make cannabutter with wax!